anytizer/ocunit/README.md

 ## Step 2: Configurations

-**Important** - right after installation, you should consider editing [ini/config.ini](ini/config.ini), [ini/stores.ini](ini/stores.ini) and [ini/products.ini](ini/products.ini) to tell something about your opencart installation.
+**Important** - right after installation, you should consider editing [ini/config.ini](ini/config.ini), [ini/stores.ini](ini/stores.ini), [ini/products.ini](ini/products.ini), ini/information and ini/categories to tell something about your opencart installation.
-Merchants may depend on editing these ini files to change the behaviour of OpenCart.
+Merchants may depend on editing these ini files to change the behaviour of OpenCart after first setup.
 Though not promised, OCUnit will build the OpenCart database based on these values.